 For the particularly dense, hate-watching is just watching something super shitty in order to revel in how shitty it is.
-Normally I'm not a fan of pithy little new expressions, but "hate-watch" coined an incredibly useful term where none existed before.
+Normally I'm not a fan of pithy little neologism, but "hate-watch" coined an incredibly useful term where none existed before.
 Something like "so bad it's good" is a) lame, b) not as precise, and c) not easy to turn into a handy verb.
 I hate-watch.
 You hate-watch.
 We hate-watch The Hottie and the Nottie.

 Which brings me to my selection today for the holiday playlist.
 All month, we're writing about Christmas songs we love.
 I truly, truly love this song because it is such an enormous pile of shit.
 I don't think there's a single song in the universe better for hate-listening than "The Christmas Shoes."
 Won't you join me?